 Part of his role is as a volunteer bike leader in the community Freewheelin’ social group so having a bike is critical for him to continue in this role.

-This is a voluntary group of leaders who encourage individuals and families to build their confidence in using bicycles in social rides to increase activity in the natural world and to develop cycling skills to encourage more sustainable means of transport.
+This is a voluntary group of leaders who encourage individuals and families to build their confidence in social bike rides, increase activity in the natural world and to develop cycling skills to encourage more sustainable means of transport.

 Khaled told me he is really very grateful to Positive People for enabling him to achieve more than he could have imagined when he first signed up to programme.